Kynthar

 By Josh Spadaro • 9 min read • Updated May 20, 2026

 A vendor emails a PO acknowledgment.
-Thirty seconds later, the system has parsed it, linked it to the original PO, flagged a 12-day delivery slip, and surfaced the action your buyer needs to take.
+Minutes later, before anyone on your team has opened the message, the system has parsed it, linked it to the original PO, flagged a 12-day delivery slip, and surfaced the action your buyer needs to take.
 That is not document processing.
 That is procurement intelligence.

 Key Takeaways

-• Vendor emails arrive and become actionable procurement intelligence in under 30 seconds, with zero manual data entry
+• Vendor emails arrive and become actionable procurement intelligence in minutes, with zero manual data entry

 • Every inbound email is automatically parsed, classified, linked to the PO it references, and checked for discrepancies

-• A 200-person electronic components distributor receiving 800 vendor emails per week cut missed delivery slips from 23% to under 1%
+• Modeled scenario: for a typical 200-person distributor receiving 800 vendor emails per week, this workflow is designed to cut missed delivery slips from roughly 23% to under 1%

 • No templates, no per-vendor configuration, no IT project.
 Forward your procurement emails and it works immediately